ujrav/ECE408/README.md

 ECE 408 FA15 Final Project - Parallelizing Face Detection via Haar Classifiers using CUDA
 =========================

-Umberto Ravaioli and Sharon Tang
+## Umberto Ravaioli and Sharon Tang

+Welcome to our ECE 408 Applied Parallel Programming final project repository.

+The goal of this project was to speed up the process of face detection using CUDA and the parallelization techniques we discussed in our classes.
+We first implemented our own serial version of the algorithm as a benchmark to test our parallelized program against.
+We then proceeded to apply various methods of parallelization to the Haar Cascading process with the goal of achieving a significant speedup from the serial version.

+The master branch of our repository contains our most recent code.
+Feel free to grab it and play around with it yourself.

-## What You Need To Run Our Project on Windows (not tested on Linux/Unix)
+## What You Need To Run Our Project on Windows 7, 8, or 10 (not tested on Linux/Unix)

 ###A CUDA-capable GPU